 Unfortunately, our toilet is currently closed to the public.
 The nearest public toilets can be found at The Arndale Centre which is only a short walk away.

 Can we visit as a group?

-Can we bring kids?
+Can we bring children?

 Children are always welcome at the Centre, although unfortunately our toddler play area is currently closed.
 We ask parents and carers to supervise their children in line with social distancing guidelines.

 Will there be a place to park buggies?

 We will be providing self-service buggy parking on the ground floor.

 Yes, dogs are now welcome at the centre.
 Studios that welcome dogs have a green window sticker and studios with more delicate work who unfortunately can’t welcome dogs have a red window sticker.

 Do you have a risk assessment?